 The first exhibit in this section shows the RSVS Corridor.
-Column 3 shows the Corridor Midpoint, which for fiscal year 2024, is 32.03% of pay.
+Column 3 shows the Corridor Midpoint, which for fiscal year 2025, is 32.07% of pay.
 Columns 2 and 4 show the Corridor Minimum and Corridor Maximum respectively.
 Column 5 shows the actual City Contribution Rate for the fiscal year.

 The next exhibit shows the individual pieces and Estimated City Contribution Rate.
-While only seven years of information are shown, this table is intended to show historic information in the future.